Aryan-The-Ghost/GitBell/README.md

 ---

 <div align="center">
-  Made for the open-source community
+  Made with ♥ for the open-source community
 </div>